grassrootseconomics/CIC-Docs/spec/xdai_migration.md

 with a connector weight (target Reserve Ratio) of 0.25 (25%) and an inital price of roughly 0.01 Sarafu to a xDAI (USD stable)

 ## Implementation
 Each existing user should have a completley new wallet and private key for security reasons and be given the same balances they currently have with the new (xDAI reserve) Sarafu.
+Roughly 8Million Sarafu_1 in wallet will be replaced with Sarafu_2

 ### Workflow
-1. Synch db <->Blockchain
+1. Synch db <->Blockchain - ensure synronization between our db (USSD interface) and blockchain
-1. Deply contracts to create Sarafu_2 - deposit reserve and mint tokens
+1. Deploy contracts to create Sarafu_2, set inital variables - deposit reserve and mint tokens
 1. Migration - New wallets for users - Replicate user accounts with new token Sarafu_2

 ### Variables

 1. Synch variables, - synch frequency - and limitations
-2. Contract variables (reserve ratio, reserve amount, number of Sarafu_2)
+2. Contract variables (reserve ratio (0.25), reserve amount (40k xDAI), number of Sarafu_2 (16Million), convert fee 0.02 (2%))
-3. Migration speed
+3. Migration speed - how often is synching done between USSD db and blockchain

 ### Interface
-This will all be done at code and command line level
+This migration will all be done at code and command line level, while some testing can be done on the platform gui

 ## Testing
 1. Check db<->blockchain synch - verify they are synched and we can do external transactions and handle RPC failure